 Students completing an undergraduate degree at UIC should meet with their academic advisor to select courses in the social or behavioral sciences and humanities that are approved for Exploring World Cultures, Understanding the Creative Arts, Understanding the Past, and Understanding U.S. Society General Education categories.

-Students apply for admission to the College of Pharmacy through the centralized application service (PharmCAS) sponsored by the American Association of Colleges of Pharmacy, http://www.PharmCAS.org.
+Students apply for admission to the College of Pharmacy through the centralized application service (PharmCAS) sponsored by the American Association of Colleges of Pharmacy.
 Students should apply for admission approximately one year before enrollment.
-Pre-pharmacy students must take the Pharmacy College Admission Test (PCAT) prior to the PharmCAS application deadline.
-PCAT information is available online http://www.pcatweb.info.

-The minimum GPAs (cumulative, science/math, pre-pharmacy requirement/prerequisite) for application to the program in pharmacy are 2.75/4.00.
+The minimum GPAs (cumulative, science/math, pre-pharmacy requirement/prerequisite) for application to the program in pharmacy are 2.50/4.00.
 A minimum grade of C must be earned in each pre-pharmacy course.
-Please note that C minus (C-) grades received at other academic institutions will not meet the minimum grade requirement regardless of the way UIC converts transfer grades into the UIC grade point system.
+Please note that C minus (C-) grades received at other academic institutions will meet the minimum grade requirement.

 The College of Pharmacy accepts applications for the fall semester admission only.
-PharmCAS applications are available starting in June.
-The College of Pharmacy reviews applications on an ongoing basis beginning shortly after PharmCAS applications are made available in June.
+PharmCAS applications are available starting in mid-July.
+The College of Pharmacy reviews applications on an ongoing basis beginning shortly after PharmCAS applications are made available.
 A UIC College of Pharmacy supplemental application is also required.